argentsea/docfx/tutorials/configuration.md

 ### SQL Server Database Connections

-For SQL Server, the entire set of attributes would look like this:
+For SQL Server, the [entire set of attributes]/api-sql/ArgentSea.Sql.SqlDbConnectionConfiguration.html) would look like this:

 ````json